ashutosh-kumar01/custom-vm-compiler/README.md

-# CVM++ (Custom Virtual Machine & Compiler)
+# CVM++ — Custom Bytecode Compiler & Stack-Based Virtual Machine

 ![C++](https://img.shields.io/badge/C++-17-blue.svg)

-A custom, dynamically-typed scripting language, bytecode compiler, and stack-based virtual machine built from scratch in C++17 to demystify how code executes under the hood.
+A custom Ahead-of-Time (AOT) bytecode compiler and stack-based virtual machine built from scratch in C++, designed to demonstrate the complete compilation pipeline from lexical analysis and parsing to bytecode generation and execution.

+---

 ## 📖 Table of Contents
 - [About the Project](#about-the-project)
 - [Real-World Applications](#real-world-applications)
 - [Architecture Flow](#architecture-flow)